gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 They can not.
 But non-designated block builders can include the transaction into the block, making it mandatory for the designated block builder and executor to decrypt their part.
 It is trivial to prove they misbehaved if they have not decrypted the transaction which is already included in the block, and the block is known to them.

 If the current block builder didn’t decrypt all transactions that they should’ve decrypted, the transactions are waiting in the mempool until the block builder is elected again, by the respective PoS or PoW mechanism.
 This introduces a new class of attack vectors.
 Because of it we will need to ensure that encrypted transactions do not cross session boundaries.
 In some PoS consensus mechanisms like Aura (which is used for Substrate parachains currently) a user can specify when exactly they want the transaction executed.

+### How is randomized ordering affecting the resulting price of a trade?
+How can I be sure it’s a better price?

+In MEV redistribution the common user is positioned last in the redistribution chain, and they are usually left with the worst price possible, unless they deploy more sophisticated MEV searcher strategies.
+In randomized ordering set, the price is statistically equitable for all participants in a big enough set of trades.

 ## Future areas of the research